capoony/Chapter7-InvPopGenomics/README.md

 #### (2.2) The influence of inversions on genetic differentiation
->In a next step, we will use the diploid SNP dataset generated above to calculate *F*<sub>ST</sub> estimates among the INV and ST indivduals for each inversion using the method of Weir & Cockerham as implemented in VCFtools.
+>In the next step, we will use the diploid SNP dataset generated above to calculate *F*<sub>ST</sub> estimates among the INV and ST indivduals for each inversion using the method of Weir & Cockerham as implemented in VCFtools.
 The fixation index *F*<sub>ST</sub> summarizes genetic structure and is scaled between 0 (no differentiation) and 1 (complete differentiation).

 ```bash
 ## calculate FST between karyotypes